Timothy Thomas Fortune: New York journalist

 In the 1900 presidential election he campaigned for William McKinley, and he was politically active in the Republican Party.
 However, he was noted for criticizing corruption in both parties and advocating good principles for all.

 Negro World

 Fortune went to work as an editor at the Universal Negro Improvement Association and African Communities League's house organ, the Negro World, in 1923.
 Its circulation, at its height, was more than 200,000.
 With distribution throughout the United States, Canada, Europe, Africa, the Caribbean and Central America.

-Fortune rubbed shoulders with such literary luminaries as Zora Neale Hurston, W. A. Domingo, Hubert Harrison, and John E. Bruce.
+Fortune was the editor at The Negro World until he died in 1928.

 Later life

 Fortune moved to Red Bank, New Jersey, in 1901, where he built his home, Maple Hall.
 The house was placed on the National Register of Historic Places on December 8, 1976, and the New Jersey Register of Historic Places on August 16, 1979.

 Fortune died in 1928 at the age of 71 in Philadelphia, Pennsylvania and is interred at Eden Cemetery in Collingdale, Pennsylvania.